We’ve tested security and customer service seals countless times in our ten years analyzing eCommerce websites. Here’s a little of what we’ve learned:

 The right trust seal can also increase conversions.

-Our Recent Tests on Trust Seals and Why We Tested McAfee and Norton
+Trust Badge Research: Our Recent Tests and Why We Tested McAfee and Norton

-We’ve tested numerous seals in our work (McAfee, Norton, BBB, etc.).
+We’ve researched numerous trust seals in our work (McAfee, Norton, BBB, etc.) via AB tests.

 Through our testing, we’ve consistently found: